 The Web has taken a very important part of our lives.
 We're connected at all times, when we're on our phone, using our computer, passing time using a tablet while in the bathroom...
 And this isn't going to slow down, every single device at home or on us will be connected.

 All these devices are always connected.
 And with the number of alternatives to give you access to the content you seek, users tend to not stick around when problems arise.
 Users today want their applications to be always available and if it's having too many issues they just move on.

-Despite this, when developers choose a product to use for building web applications, their only concern seem to be "Is it fast?", and they look around for synthetic benchmarks showing which one is the fastest at sending "Hello world" with only a handful concurrent connections.
+Despite this, when developers choose a product to use for building web applications, their only concern seems to be "Is it fast?", and they look around for synthetic benchmarks showing which one is the fastest at sending "Hello world" with only a handful concurrent connections.
 Web benchmarks haven't been representative of reality in a long time, and are drifting further away as time goes on.

 What developers should really ask themselves is "Can I service all my users with no interruption?" and they'd find that they have two choices.
 They can either hope for the best, or they can use Erlang.

 Erlang is built for fault tolerance.
 When writing code in any other language, you have to check all the return values and act accordingly to avoid any unforeseen issues.
 If you're lucky, you won't miss anything important.
 When writing Erlang code, you can just check the success condition and ignore all errors.
-If an error happen, the Erlang process crashes and is then restarted by a special process called a supervisor.
+If an error happens, the Erlang process crashes and is then restarted by a special process called a supervisor.

 Erlang's fault tolerance oriented design is the first piece of what makes it the best choice for the omnipresent, always available Web.

 The second piece is Erlang's built-in distribution.
 Distribution is a key part of building a fault tolerant system, because it allows you to handle bigger failures, like a whole server going down, or even a data center entirely.

 Fault tolerance and distribution are important today, and will be vital in the future of the Web.
 Erlang is ready.